wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - **Null Variant**: A special variant with zero variant properties and the reserved label `null`.
 Always considered supported but has the lowest priority among wheel variants, while being preferably chosen over non-variant wheels.

-- **Variant Provider (Plugin)**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.
+- **Variant Provider**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

+- **Install-time Provider (Plugin)**: A provider in the form of a plugin that is queried while installing the wheel.

+- **Ahead-of-Time Provider**: A provider that features a static list of supported properties which is then embedded in the wheel metadata.

+- **Ahead-of-Time Provider Plugin**: A plugin that can be queried while building a wheel to provide the metadata for an AoT provider.

 - **Non-Plugin Provider**: A variant provider in the form of fixed list of supported properties encoded in the package metadata, therefore not requiring an external plugin.